felipesveiga/Flask_Reddit/README.md

 # Flask_Reddit
-A Python Front-End project aiming the creation of a Reddit-like website
+A Python Front-End project aiming the creation of a Reddit-like forum website.